 Operation of the proposed project would require maintenance trips by existing LOCSD employees and would not generate new employment opportunities that could facilitate population growth in the area.
 Further, the project does not propose new buildings, public facilities, or infrastructure that would facilitate direct or indirect population growth in the area.
 Outside of construction, operation of the intertie would require minimal trips per month for maintenance activities.
-Construction activities would result in temporary traffic controls that could temporarily impede sidewalk access, bicycle paths, or existing roads; however, operation of the project would not impede or restrict the existing pedestrian circulation system.
-Implementation of the project is not expected to result in features that would be inconsistent with the 2001 CAP; therefore, impacts would be less than significant.
+Construction activities would result in temporary traffic controls that could temporarily impede sidewalk access, bicycle paths, or existing roads; however, operation of the project is not expected to result in features that would be inconsistent with the 2001 CAP; therefore, impacts would be less than significant.